Taliban attack election commission HQ in Kabul ahead of vote

 "Four suicide bombers armed with light and heavy weapons have entered a building near the IEC headquarters and are shooting towards the IEC compound and at passersby," Mohammad Zahir, the Kabul police chief, told reporters near the site of the attack at the time it was going on.

-The IEC compound is close to the United Nations Office Complex in Afghanistan (UNOCA) and other international organisations.
+The IEC compound is close to the United Nations Office Complex in Afghanistan (UNOCA) and other international organizations.

 "I am here ...
 The attack is going on around the IEC compound," commission spokesman Noor Mohammad Noor told Reuters by telephone from a safe-room inside the building.